mullvad/mullvadvpn-app/docs/security.md

 The above holds during the [connected] state.
 In the [disconnected] state the app does nothing with DNS, meaning the default one is used, probably from the ISP.
 In the other states DNS is simply blocked.

+## macOS custom resolver
+Due to macOS relying on working DNS to do connectivity checking, and the connectivity check being a dependency for publishing default routes, when the app is in the error state or disconnected with _always require VPN_ enabled, DNS traffic coming from a mullvad specific group will optionally be allowed to bypass the firewall.
+To allow macOS to perform it's connectivity check, two different types of firewall rules need to be added - a rule that allows upstream DNS traffic from the daemon and a rule that allows resolved IP addresses to be reached by the rest of the system.
+This allows the app to configure itself as a DNS resolver and only allow the most necessary DNS requests to pass through.
+This allows for just enough traffic to have the connectivity check pass.
+In summary, the app will add firewall rules to allow traffic to a specific set of resolver IP addresses on port 53 over UDP and TCP coming from processes with a mullvad specific group ID, and add rules to allow traffic to resolved IP addresses from any process on the system except for port
+53. The resolved IP addresses are only allowed through the firewall until the tunnel states moves away from the error or disconnected state.

 ## Desktop system service